Are Dash Cams Legal? Guidance for Every US State

 Dash Cams Are a Smart Investment

 Many dash cams are meant to record evidence.
-Drivers may use the video footage for insurance purposes, shown to police officers during investigations, or in other legal situations where dash cam footage would come in handy.
-In cases like these, dash cams can save you a lot of time and money by quickly providing the truth instead of dealing with court proceedings to determine what happened before an accident.
+Drivers may use the video footage for insurance purposes, shown to police officers during investigations, or in other legal situations where dash cam footage would be useful.
+In cases like these, dashcams can save you a lot of time and money by quickly providing the truth instead of dealing with court proceedings to determine what happened before an accident.

 Dash cams also have a motion sensor to start recording when there is movement in or around your car.
-For example, if someone hits your car and leaves the accident scene, the dash cam can record the event.
-Dash cams also record audio, which can sometimes be equally as crucial as the dashcam video.
+For example, the dash cam can record the event if someone hits your car and leaves the accident scene.
+Dashcams also record audio, which can sometimes be as crucial as the dashcam video.

 The Smart Home Spot participates in Amazon Associates and other affiliate programs and may receive a commission from clicking on links on our site.